IDR/deployment/docs/provisioning.md

 `nova` does not support [`clouds.yaml`](http://docs.openstack.org/developer/os-client-config/).
 This will be fixed when the `openstack` command-line client supports this feature.

+Occasionally you may see misleading such as `Quota exceeded for resources: ['floatingip'].` If this happens manually associate a floating IP with the idr-proxy server, and re-run the playbook.

 ## Other platforms